 The Internet: can’t live with it, can’t live without it.
-Whether you’re using it to pay your bills online, watch your favorite streaming service or connect with friends via social media, a strong Internet connection is a crucial staple in many households.
-But just as shutting down your computer every so often can benefit its performance, rebooting your router can also help.
+Whether you’re using it to pay your bills online, watch your favorite streaming service, or connect with friends via social media, a strong Internet connection is a crucial staple in many households.
+But just as shutting down your computer every so often can benefit its performance, you can also reboot router settings for a better connection.

 “There is no perfect or scientific answer to this question,” says Rob Rohrman, head of IT at CompTIA.
 “In general, it’s a great idea to reboot the main Internet router every couple of months.
 A router reboot can fix certain Internet connectivity issues, from no Internet connectivity to slow wireless connections, and should be one of your first troubleshooting steps in a home or consumer environment.
 It’s also a good security practice to reboot the router every once in a while.”